EnergyArchmage/EplusFanDev/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Supply Air Fan Name

 The name of the supply air fan used in this object.
-Fan type must be Fan:OnOff.
+Fan type must be a Fan:SystemModel or a Fan:OnOff.

 #### Field: Exhaust Air Fan Name

 The name of the exhaust air fan used in this object.
-Fan type must be Fan:OnOff.
+Fan type must be a Fan:SystemModel or a Fan:OnOff.

 #### Field: Controller Name